Big Bad Wolf: Hanna-Barbera's Loopy de Loop

 The only theatrical short subject cartoon series produced by Hanna-Barbera after they left MGM and formed their own studio, Loopy de Loop is cast as a tuque-topped, kind-hearted wolf who speaks with a bad French Canadian accent, and whose kind-hearted attempts to assist almost always ended up by being rejected by those he sought to help-or something slightly worse.

 Hoodwinked!

 The Weinstein Company's animated films Hoodwinked! and Hoodwinked Too!
-Hood vs. Evil features the Wolf as a misunderstood Fletch-type investigator voiced by Patrick Warburton.
+Hood vs. Evil features the Wolf as a misunderstood Fletch-type investigative journalist voiced by Patrick Warburton.
 The Wolf, whose full name is Wolf W. Wolf, works undercover assignments.
 His assistant and cameraman is a hyperactive squirrel named Twitchy and he writes a column for The Once Upon a Times.
 His reason for stalking Red Puckett is not to eat her, but rather to get information from her about a mysterious thief striking this part of the woods.